Flareonz44/WhatsApp-Web-Session-Dumper/README.md

-# WhatsApp Web Session Dumper
+# WhatsApp Web Session Dumper (Deprecated)

+# IMPORTANT NOTICE (08/09/2022)

+This tool has been deprecated due to changes in the Whatsapp web application.
+The method used by this tool no longer works for WS Web, but it could work on other platforms.
+Anyway, I will leave this page here for future generations :)

 ## Disclaimer ##